MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-your-custom-apps.md

 ### Review the app on the Manage apps page of the Microsoft Teams admin center

-Developers can submit the app package directly from their IDE or by using the App Submission API to your tenant app catalog where you can review and validate the app using the [**Manage apps**](manage-apps.md) page in the Microsoft Teams admin center.
+Developers can submit the app package directly from their IDE through the App Submission API to your tenant app catalog where you can review and validate the app using the [**Manage apps**](manage-apps.md) page in the Microsoft Teams admin center.

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps**. <br>
 In the table, you'll see that an app submitted by a developer from their IDE or by using App Submission API have an **App publishing status** of **Submitted** and an **App status** of **Blocked**.
 2. Click the app name to go to the app details page.
 From here, you can view details about the app and download the manifest for validation.

-#### If you want to do this manually
+> [!NOTE]

-Have the developer send you the app package file in .zip format.
+> To do this manually, have the developer send you the app package file in .zip format, which you can then upload to your tenant app catalog on the Manage apps page in the Microsoft Teams admin center.

 ### Allow trusted users to upload custom apps in the production tenant